Web and Graphic Design Trends for 2022

 Since last year, there has been a growing number of interesting trends for both web and graphic design, and some of these trends are still gaining traction, such as dark mode and minimalism.

 This year, Google has been putting so much emphasis on user experience with their core web vitals algorithm, so usability will remain to take center stage in all design and development trends for the succeeding years.
-However, designers have also added more personalization in their designs, and we’re seeing these trends grow bigger in 2022.
+However, designers have also added more personalization to their designs, and we’re seeing these trends grow bigger in 2022.

 Top 3 Web Design Trends for 2022